Sergei Rachmaninoff: 1885–1894: Moscow Conservatory and first compositions

-Symphony No. 1, depression, and conducting debut: 1894–1900
+1894–1900: Symphony No. 1, depression, and conducting debut

 Rachmaninoff entered a decline following Tchaikovsky's death.
 He lacked the inspiration to compose, and the management of the Grand Theatre had lost interest in showcasing Aleko and dropped it from the program.
 To earn more money, Rachmaninoff returned to giving piano lessons—which he hated—and in late 1895, agreed to a three-month tour across Russia with a program shared by Italian violinist Teresina Tua.
 The tour was not enjoyable for the composer and he quit before it ended, thus sacrificing his performance fees.
 In a more desperate plea for money, Rachmaninoff pawned his gold watch given to him by Zverev.
 In September 1895, before the tour started, Rachmaninoff completed his Symphony No. 1 (Op.
 13), a work conceived in January and based on chants he had heard in Russian Orthodox church services.
 Rachmaninoff had worked so hard on it that he could not return to composition until he heard the piece performed.
-This lasted until October 1896, when "a rather large sum of money" that was not his was stolen from Rachmaninoff during a train journey and he had to work to recoup the losses.
+This lasted until October 1896, when "a rather large sum of money" that did not belong to Rachmaninoff and was in his possession, was stolen during a train journey and he had to work to recoup the losses.
 Among the pieces composed were Six Choruses (Op.
 15) and Six moments musicaux (Op.
 16), his final completed composition for several months.

 Rachmaninoff's fortunes took a turn following the premiere of his Symphony No. 1 on 28 March 1897 in one of a long-running series of Russian Symphony Concerts devoted to Russian music.
 The piece was brutally panned by critic and nationalist composer César Cui, who likened it to a depiction of the seven plagues of Egypt, suggesting it would be admired by the "inmates" of a music conservatory in Hell.
 The deficiencies of the performance, conducted by Alexander Glazunov, were not commented on by other critics, but according to a memoir from Alexander Ossovsky, a close friend of Rachmaninoff, Glazunov made poor use of rehearsal time, and the concert's program itself, which contained two other premières, was also a factor.
 Other witnesses, including Rachmaninoff's wife, suggested that Glazunov, an alcoholic, may have been drunk.
 Following the reaction to his first symphony, Rachmaninoff wrote in May 1897 that "I'm not at all affected" by its lack of success or critical reaction, but felt "deeply distressed and heavily depressed by the fact that my Symphony ... did not please me at all after its first rehearsal".
 He thought its performance was poor, particularly Glazunov's contribution.
 The piece was not performed for the rest of Rachmaninoff's life, but he revised it into a four-hand piano arrangement in 1898.